Card spending data

 - Average spend per transaction is calculated by dividing total spend by transaction count.

-- Average stay duration and average spend per trip are calculated based on identifying ‘trips’ where travellers made purchases outside their residence for a period of two days or more.
+- Average stay duration and average spend per trip are calculated based on identifying ‘visits’ or ‘trips’ where travellers made purchases outside their residence for a period of two days or more.
 Stay duration is based on the dates of first and last transactions in Britain.

 An ‘inbound visitor’ is defined as a cardholder of a Visa card registered outside the UK, who has made purchases within Britain.
 International cardholders who make purchases in Britain for a period of 3 months or more are excluded as ‘international residents’.